Approximately 12 percent of people could be diagnosed with exploitative personality disorders

-As you can see, estimates are all over the place.
 The Lovefraud Risk Calculator projects the number of sociopaths in a community.
-The calculation assumes that between 1% and 4% of the U.S. population are psychopaths or sociopaths.
+The calculation assumes that between 6 percent and 17 percent of the U.S. population are sociopaths.

 There’s more.
 Each of these personality disorders is both syndrome and a continuum.
 A syndrome is a collection of traits or behaviors that tend to group together.
 A continuum means that individuals can exhibit the traits or behaviors to greater or lesser degrees.
 Therefore, disordered individuals are not all the same — some of worse than others.
 And, people can be partially disordered — not bad enough to get a clinical diagnosis, but certainly bad enough to make you miserable.